Pekka Siitoin: Political career

 Siitoin maintained contacts with National Renaissance Party of James Hartung Madole that likewise blended Satanism and Nazism.
 Nils Mandell, a leader in the Nordic Reich Party collaborated with Siitoin and introduced him to the World Union of National Socialists, to which the National Democratic Party (KDP) was accepted.
 Siitoin also maintained contacts with the KKK Grand Wizard David Duke and J. B. Stoner in the United States and Fédération d'action nationale et européenne in France.
 Siitoin was also invited to events in the Iraqi embassy by Baathist General Salih Mahdi Ammash.
 Ammash was known for his strong antisemitism, which probably was the reason for the invites.
 Siitoin also recruited Finns for the war in Rhodesia in his party's magazine.

 KDP was also in contact with some terrorist groups like Manfred Roeder's German Action Group responsible for multiple firebomb attacks in Germany that killed Vietnamese refugees and Jan Øregård of Norwegian Front that bombed a mosque and a communist event.
 Siitoin's groups also cooperated with Order of Flemish Militants that was led by half-Finnish Bert Eriksson and that perpetrated multiple firebomb attacks against minorities.
 KDP disseminated propaganda materials received from the National Socialist Liberation Front (NSLF) as leaflets.
 The NSLF took credit for several bombings, arsons, and shootings.
 This fanatical and militant propaganda gave impression of KDP as a group idolizing violence rather than as a serious political organization it wanted to be seen as.

 KDP belonged to an umbrella organization called the National Union Council, which was founded in 1994 and was chaired by Väinö Kuisma.
 The other member organizations were the Aryan Germanic Brotherhood, the Union of Aryan Blood and the Finnish National Front.

 In 1996, Siitoin ran for the city council of Naantali with the slogan "Elect Siitoin the Nazi to the council" and was the fifth most popular candidate, but was not elected due to the D'Hondt method as he was running on his own list.

 Siitoin died of esophageal cancer in Vehmaa, Finland.
 He was buried in Hakapelto Cemetery in Naantali.
 A documentary film called Sieg Heil Suomi has been made about the Neo-Nazi activities led by Siitoin and Väinö Kuisma.

+Beliefs

+Siitoin believed in neo-Gnosticism and Theosophy and combined these with antisemitism and Satanism.
+To him, Lucifer, Satan and Jesus were subordinate to the Monad, and could be worshiped together.
+According to Siitoin Moses invented magic, but jealous Demiurge-Jehovah seeks to obscure its knowledge from the Gentiles.
+Lucifer was also a Promethean figure who created the original humanity and granted them wisdom so that they would evolve to be equal to Gods in time, while Jehovah created the Jewish race to usurp Lucifer's power and lord over humanity.
+Siitoin was also influenced by Christian apocrypha and to him Jesus was an agent of the Monad and Lucifer against the Demiurge.
+These are combined with elements of Finnish folk magic.